igrishaev/whew/README.md

 ~~~

 Most likely you don't need to set timeouts explicitly: modern HTTP clients allow
-to pass timeout in settings when making a call.
-The same applies to any
+to specify socket timings when making calls.
+The same applies to any libraries
-libraries working with sockets.
-But in rare cases, an explicit timeout helps.
+working with sockets.
+But in rare cases, an explicit timeout might help.

-Canceling is something different to timeout.
+Canceling is something opposite to a timeout.
 It is when you ask to reject a
 future spawned previously.
 Canceling a completed future has no effect.
 But if it
 has not been completed or failed before, a cancellation request completes a
 future with `CancellationException`.
 Later or, such a future can be checked for